Shylock-Hg/blog-hugo/content/post/2018/2018-09-05-installation-of-tensorflow-pytorch-cuda.md

 3. Run the install script by `sudo sh script.run`.
 4. Run `nvidia-modprobe` and `dmesg` to verify installation.

-*note:need to diable nouveau driver by the script if installed.*
+*note:need to disable nouveau driver by the script if installed.*

 ## Install TensorFlow-cuda